MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 # R Function Library Reference

-This section contains the function reference documentation for proprietary *revo* packages installed with Microsoft R Client and R Server, or available in a service.
+This section contains the function reference documentation for proprietary *revo* packages installed with Microsoft R Client and R Server, or available in an Azure service that provides R functionality.
 Each package offers functions used for specific categories of operations.

 You can use these libraries and functions in combination with other open source or third-party packages, but to use the *revo* packages, your R code must run against a service or on a computer that has a Microsoft R installation.